set-soft/sd_webui_rx5500/README.md

 - Ready to be used with RX5500XT (all needed options and compatible tools)
 - Small size, when compared to other options (2.5 GB compressed image, 10.5 GB uncompressed, for the soft)
 - No need to mess your base OS (no need to install stuff on your base system)
+- Already created, one download and all the software is installed

 Some remarks to avoid confusion:
 - For Linux systems, not for Windows